top of page

 Before you register, please check the following:

-• You are registered as an Unsupervised Adult Climber at the Climbing Works.
+• You are registered as an Unsupervised Adult Climber or Junior Climber at The Climbing Works.

-• If you haven't been since May 2019, you have to reregister.
+• If you haven't been in the last three years you will have to register

 CWIF unit e view.jpg